 - Gloucestershire Royal Hospital, Gloucestershire Hospitals NHS Trust, Gloucester

-- Musgrove Park Hospital, Taunton and Somerset NHS Foundation Trust
+- Musgrove Park Hospital, Somerset NHS Foundation Trust

 - Great Western Hospitals NHS Foundation Trust, Swindon

 - Royal United Hospital Bath NHS Trust, Bath